Why is Food Hygiene Important?

 Clean Utensils and Cooking Equipment

 All cooking equipment should be properly cleaned and sanitised before starting any preparation.
 This is specifically important for equipment that comes into direct contact with food.
 Such as cutting boards, knives, countertops, mixers, blenders etc. These areas are known to harbour dangerous bacteria that when they get into foods that cause serious illness.
-All utensils and crockery need to be cleaned fro the same reasons.
+All utensils and crockery need to be cleaned for the same reasons.

 Keep Foods That Need to be Kept Cold in the Fridge:

 Raw meats, dairy and others need to be kept cold (4°C – 39°F) in order to prevent bacteria from growing before you can consume the food.
-Keeping foods cold also ensures that your food does not expire before the use by dates.
+Keeping foods cold also ensures that your food does not expire before the use-by dates.